wultra/powerauth-crypto/docs/Advanced-Activation-Flows.md

    1. The mobile application receives the response from the server and completes the key exchange on the mobile side.
    1. The user waits for OTP delivery via the out-of-band channel.
    1. The user retypes OTP.
-   1. Mobile application then commits the activation with OTP, by calling a custom RESTful endpoint, protected with our [ECIES encryption](End-To-End-Encryption.md) scheme.
+   1. Mobile application then commits the activation with OTP, by calling a custom RESTful endpoint, protected with our [End-to-End encryption](End-To-End-Encryption.md) scheme.

 1. Intermediate Server Application then receives the commit request: